 Before then, my knowledge of Indigenous Communities came mostly from colonialist-centered history books painting Indigenous forced removal as an inconvenience in the greater push for American exceptionalism.
 But in my work with Students for the Salish Sea, I learned that places had names long before colonialism took root in this continent.
 And I also learned the names of tribes that the history books never mentioned (they were all clumped under the term “American Indian,” and they all seemed to have been from a State further east.
 Emphasis on the ‘have been’ because a large part of my minimal education on Indigenous communities was their identity mired in the past.)

 Today I live on Washoe land (Wašiw).
 Moving to the Sierra was an opportunity to learn about the land’s history and about its past and current stewards.
 Washoe territory extends from the western slope of the Sierra Nevada Mountains to areas as far east as Pyramid Lake in Nevada, including Lake Tahoe and the upper valleys of the Truckee, Carson, and West Walker Rivers.
 The gold rush in California ended up changing the landscape dramatically, as did logging, fishing, and other natural resource extraction, upending the balance and harmony the Washoe People have been a part of since time immemorial.
-The Washoe People experienced ‘encroachment’, which is the term used for gradual land stealing.
+The Washoe People experienced widespread ‘encroachment’, which is the term used for gradual land stealing.
 Slowly settlers took over the land inch by inch until the Washoe Tribe had lost all of their land.
-This story is less stinging than learning about the Paiutefor example, who were brutally murdered for their land, but it nevertheless is a government-supported injustice.
+Some Washoe people and other tribes in the Sierra, such as the Paiute, were brutally murdered for their land.

 Learning about this history has made me think differently about the Sierra region.
 It seemed at first like a getaway fantasy.
 I thought about the High Sierra as some hidden, isolated, perfect, gem.
 In reality, the land is marred with human hunting and ‘Indian extermination’ that destroyed families, desecrated land, and murdered people.
 It’s painful to recount and read about the history of this region.
 It fills me with dread and guilt.
 How can I continue to play on this land when it holds this history?
 How can I address this atrocity in more than a symbolic way?